-The CASS exchange is well-suited for social science faculty from CAS, SMG, COM, and others interested in scholarly exchange with China, with academic pursuits and research in the humanities and social science that will benefit from the resources available at CASS.
+The CASS exchange is well-suited for social science faculty from CAS, Questrom, COM, and others interested in scholarly exchange with China, with academic pursuits and research in the humanities and social science that will benefit from the resources available at CASS.

 Number of Participants

 Up to two BU faculty per year, from May to May.

 Two to four weeks at CASS, with occasional exceptions.

 BU will cover the cost of round-trip transportation to Beijing—including reasonable standard round-trip airfare and associated ground transportation.
 CASS provides lodging (typically a hotel) plus a per diem allowance for meals and subsidy for local travel.
 The accommodations are modest, and the allowance will not cover all the expenses of a one-month stay in Beijing.
 Costs associated with traveling companions will not be covered and are the responsibility of the scholar.

 Chinese language skills are not required.
 CASS can provide assistance in securing the services of a translator if needed, but the costs associated with such services are the responsibility of the scholar.

 - A proposal (maximum of two pages) that describes a project(s) which:

 - Can be accomplished within the available time;

 - Will benefit from the particular resources available at CASS;